canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/streaming-data-hadoop/streaming-data-hadoop.md

     juju ssh kafka/0

+Then you can either download this jar file,

+    wget -O kafka-cpu-metrics-producer.jar https://www.dropbox.com/s/oczzh8iebo0u7sn/kafka-cpu-metrics-producer.jar?dl=1

-Then you can either download [this](https://www.dropbox.com/s/oczzh8iebo0u7sn/kafka-cpu-metrics-producer.jar?dl=1) jar file, or compile it from source like so:
+or compile it from source like so:

     git clone https://github.com/buggtb/kafka-streams-example
     sudo apt install maven